mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 The Bus Pirate BPIO2 binmode is a [FlatBuffers](https://flatbuffers.dev/) interface designed for simple and complete control of the Bus Pirate hardware from an application or script.
 It allows for sending and receiving data in a structured format, enabling various operations such as reading and writing to GPIO pins, controlling peripherals, and more.

-Pre-compiled BPIO2 FlatBuffer "tooling" is available for 15 common languages.
+Pre-compiled BPIO2 FlatBuffer "tooling" is available for [a bunch](https://github.com/DangerousPrototypes/BusPirate-BBIO2-flatbuffer-interface) of common languages.
 This means you can easily integrate the BPIO2 protocol into your projects without needing to write extensive parsing or serialization code.

 - [Python Library](#python-library) - A demonstration library for interacting with BPIO2
 - [Debugging](#debugging) - Display BPIO2 debug information in the Bus Pirate terminal
-- [FlatBuffer Tooling Download](#flat-buffer-tooling-download) - Download precompiled FlatBuffer tooling for BPIO2 in 15 languages
+- [FlatBuffer Tooling Download](#flat-buffer-tooling-download) - Download precompiled FlatBuffer tooling for BPIO2
 - [Compile your own tooling](#compiling-your-own-tooling) - How to generate your own tooling from the BPIO2 schema
 - [Schema](#schema) - Explanation of the low level flatbuffer tables used in BPIO2